thepredicto/predicto_api/README.md

 # predicto_api
-Contains python library for predicto api [https://predic.to](https://predic.to)
+Python library for predicto api

+[https://predic.to](https://predic.to)

+--placeholder--